-In January, 1926, one Rycichi Kawashima, age thirty, who was described as a Japanese national, was arrested in Liverpool.
-England, subsequent to his arrival there on January 22, 1926, for failure to report under the Alien Act.
-Among his personal effects were found numerous names and addresses, as well as documents relating to the Communist Party and its activities in the United States.
+In January, 1926, one Rycichi Kawashima, age thirty, who was described as a Japanese national, was arrested in Liverpool, England, subsequent to his arrival there on Jenuary 22, 1926, for failure to report under the Alien Act.
+Among his personal effects were found numerous names and addresses, as well as documents relating to the Communist Party and its activities in the United Statem.
 Among these names appeared that of Ella G. Wolfe, 632 Miroop Avenue, Brooklyn, New York.
-The Morning Post of London. ingland, dated February 1, 1926, reported that Kawashima had admitted he had been a member of the Communist Party in the United States since 1923 and that he had failed to register with the police authorities after arriving at Liverpool, England, on the S. S. inifredian.
+The Morning Post of London, Ingland, dated February 1, 1926, reported that Kawashima had admitted he had been a member of the Communist Party in the United States since 1923 and that he had failed to register with the police authorities after arriving at Liverpool, England, on the S. S. inifredian.
 He contended he had just completed a course at Columbia University, New York City, and he was in possession of documents which showed that he was traveling to Moscow, Russia, to attend a Congress at the Eastern University.
-He possessed credentials from the Communist Party - U.S.A., transferring his membership from that organization to the Communist Party of Tussia in addition to Communist literature and \$12,000.
+He possessed credentials from the Communist Party - U.S.A., transferring his membership from that organization to the Communist Party of Viscia in addition to Communist literature and \$12,000.
 As a result of the above facts, he was ordered deported.
-Referral/Consult
+Referral/Consult a majority of this material is already contained in the files of the New York Field Division.

-There are numerous references contained in the files of the Bureau regarding Bertram D. Wolfe and his affiliation with the Communist Party movement over an extended period of time.
-However, no summary is being submitted in view of the fact that it is believed a majority of this material is already contained in the files of the New York Field Division.
+There are numerous references contained in the files of the Bureau regarding Bertram D. Holfe and his affiliation with the Communist Party movement over an extended period of time.
+However, no summary is being submitted in view of the fact that it is believed